kakacper1/Greenland-water_features_mapping/README.md

 Inside each folder notebooks were numbered accordingly to the flow of usage.
 Each notebook has its own purpose and shows it is commented in details

-Below all the sections were described in details.
+Below all the sections were described in details (in progress).